-The imbalance between the maturity of receivables and the maturity of liabilities - that is, the refinancing risk - on the balance sheet causes the risk of an increase in refinancing costs.
+Refinancing risk - caused by the maturity imbalance between receivables and liabilities on the balance sheet - is the risk of an increase in the refinancing costs.
 Repayments of certain funding agreements are linked to changes in the corresponding portion of the lending portfolio in which case no maturity imbalance arises with regard to the balance sheet items in question.
-Premature repayment of loans in relation to the original repayment plans of the loan customers results in the maturity imbalance between receivables and liabilities on the balance sheet being actually lesser than when the loans were granted.
+Premature repayment of loans in relation to the original repayment plans of mortgage loan customers causes the imbalance between receivables and liabilities on the balance sheet to be slighter in reality than when the loans were granted.
 Any imbalance between the maturity of receivable and the maturity of liabilities may increase the refinancing costs and have a material adverse effect on Hypo Group's liquidity.